silviot/edx-platform-wiki/RTL-UI-Best-Practices.md

 ### Testing Your Feature

 To test, spin up your local dev environment and visit the webpage of your feature.
 In a different browser, or an incognito window, visit the feature again (log in as a different user, if logins are needed).
-In the second view, append the following string to the end of the url: ?preview-lang=ar
+In the second view, append the following string to the end of the url: ?preview-lang=rtl (if you are working on master; if you are behind master, use ?preview-lang=ar).

-This will switch your session's language to Arabic, which is a RTL language (if Arabic is released on your dev environment, instead just switch your user's profile language to Arabic).
-Navigate your feature in the English webpage and the Arabic webpage simultaneously.
-You should see that all elements in the Arabic version mirror the English version.
+This will switch your session's language to a dummy RTL language, or Arabic if you are not up to date with master.
+If you must test in Arabic and it is a released language on your dev environment, instead just switch your user's profile language to Arabic.
+Navigate your feature in the English webpage and the RTL webpage simultaneously.
+You should see that all elements in the RTL version mirror the English version.

 Note that certain page elements may not look right because they are controlled by the browser.
-For the best testing, switch your browser's language to Arabic as well.
+For the best testing, switch your browser's language to Arabic or another RTL language (Hebrew, Persian, or Urdu) as well.

 Reach out to us on the edx-code mailing list if you have any questions about testing.